What support & personal development will my son / daughter receive?

 What sort of workload is my son/daughter likely to have?

-You may expect your son/daughter to have work to do on most evenings in the week.
-It is recommended that students following an Advanced or Intermediate course should spend about fifteen hours per week on private study.
-This private study may consist of set exercises, essay, note making or reading.
+You can expect your son/daughter to have work to do on most evenings in the week.
+It is recommended that students following an Advanced course should spend about fifteen hours per week on private study

 Does the college have a disciplinary procedure?